 A tradition of success

-From its modest beginning with a limited curriculum, Bay College has expanded its offerings in response to the needs of the local communities served and world beyond.
-The College continues its tradition of providing occupational programs aimed at giving students the skills to enter the work force, community service, and transfer programs, which are designed to allow students to begin their post-secondary education and explore career interests at Bay College, later applying their degree at a major college or university.
+Bay College grew to be known in the region for its superior teaching and abundant learning, serving thousands of credit and non-credit students each year.
+The College continues its tradition of providing occupational programs and career technical education (CTE) aimed at giving students the skills to enter the work force.
+Transfer courses and programs also expanded allowing students to begin their post-secondary education and explore career interests at Bay College, later completing bachelor and master degree programs at partnering universities.